ohpyupi/ngone-cli/README.md

 `ngone component [name] -g` will create basic component template in ./app/components/[name].
 Once the component is created, importing the component in the main modules and injecting to the angular app will be automatically followed.

+## Terminate a component
+`ngone component [name] -t` will delete and unregister the component from the app.

 ## Author
 [ohpyupi](https://github.com/ohpyupi)